Local Nature Recovery Strategy

 Somerset Local Nature Recovery Strategy will set local priorities and identify opportunities for co-ordinated action for nature.

-Somerset Council, in collaboration with Somerset Local Nature Partnership, is currently working on a Local Nature Recovery Strategy (LNRS) for Somerset to provide a single vision for nature recovery.
+Somerset Council, in collaboration with Somerset Local Nature Partnership, has drafted a Local Nature Recovery Strategy (LNRS) for Somerset to help reverse the decline in nature in our local area (also known as ‘recovering’ nature).

 Somerset Local Nature Recovery Strategy